Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 The Default Scaling of Inserted Drawings

 By default when you insert a drawing, each drawing item of the inserted drawing occupies its original position and size.
-So inserting a drawing with a rectangle 18 x 7 at position (25,12) in a drawing that is only 40 x 15, will clip the inserted rectangle.
+So inserting a drawing with a rectangle 18 x 7 at centered on position (25,12.5) in a drawing that is only 40 x 15, will position it aligned on the bottom of the TwoButton dwg and slightly off center.

 How Inserted Drawings are Drawn